310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 —The path of evil.

-And that’s where I finally felt something change in me — I saw the possibility that I could surpass you and become greater than you.
+And that’s where I finally felt something change in me — I saw the possibility that I could surpass you and become someone greater than you.
 {% endbubble %}

 {% bubble Tetora norsmile %}